hidashhi/api-doc/api/js/call.md

 	$hi.openCall = function(options) { /* ... */ }

 This method sends a `call.init` message to the messaging server and returns a `$hi.Call` object that represents the call locally.
-This object will be updated automatically by the JavaScript API to reflect the global state of that call.
+This object will be updated by the JavaScript API to reflect the state of that call.

-As for text messages, a call require the ids of the user profiles that participate in that call.
+As for text messages, a call requires the ids of the user profiles that participate in that call.
 The `options` argument requires the following attributes:

 - `from`
 - `to`